navicore/cem3/docs/ROADMAP.md

 **Learn from cem2:** Reference cem2 for "what not to do" and working examples.

+**Concurrency is Core:** cem3 will be non-blocking from the start, inheriting cem2's proven CSP model (spawn/send/receive) with May coroutines.
+This is a defining characteristic of the language.

 ## Phase 0: Project Setup

 ### Goals